chia-chang/product-case-studies/covid-automation-product.md

 ## 3. Users and Needs

-Mapping out several user groups and their needs:
+I mapped out several user groups and their needs.

 **Primary user: epidemiologists and data analysts**